na-na-hi/renget/archive/ktymx.md

 >She lets loose a few tears of joy as she nuzzles into your neck.
 >You can't help but feel fuzzy seeing her like this, and her fur feels rather pleasant against your neck.
 >You wiggle your arms free to be able to hug back, allowing yourself to show a little bit of affection, but being careful not to swoon.
->After she had calmed down sufficiently, you suggest "Łucja, before you get caught up doing any more research, could we leave the airlock?"
+>After she had calmed down sufficiently, you suggest "Łucja, before you get carried away doing any more research, could we leave the airlock?"